 If you recognise yourself in these stories, you’re not flawed.
 And you’re not alone.
 They are universal.

-When The Boundary Apologiser operates unconsciously, it can transform into The Over-Explainer – the part of you that stops all progress in the pursuit of perfectly justified limits.
+When The Drifter operates unconsciously, it can transform into The Unclear Self – the part of you that moves through life half-present, safe but unseen.

 You may find yourself:

-The Over-Explainer shadow isn’t failure.
-It’s your survival system protecting you from potential rejection or criticism by freezing action.
-If nothing is stated clearly, nothing can go wrong.
+The Unclear Self shadow isn’t failure.
+It’s your survival system protecting you from potential overwhelm by preemptively disconnecting.
+If you’re not present, intensity can’t reach you.

-At its core, The Over-Explainer is a safety logic in overdrive.
+At its core, The Unclear Self is a safety logic in overdrive.

 The shadow is not a flaw.
 It is brilliance performing protection.

-When you use The Boundary Apologiser archetype consciously, you become The Graceful Communicator – someone who applies excellence strategically to create exceptional clarity where it truly matters.
+When you use The Drifter archetype consciously, you become The Embodied Presence – someone who can remain in yourself, with yourself, even when life becomes intense.
 Your gift includes:

 What are three possible versions of ‘clear’ boundary you could accept and which one would move your bigger vision forward right now, regardless of anyone else’s opinion?

 This pattern is part of your ego, which exists to support you.
-The Boundary Apologiser archetype isn’t something to eliminate – it’s an invitation to change your relationship with it.
+The Drifter archetype isn’t something to eliminate – it’s an invitation to change your relationship with it.

 Keep exploring: Connect with me on LinkedIn, where I share regular insights about Not Enough Archetypes® and Not Enough Syndrome®.